MileHacker Logo

 The consistent rainfall during the wet months sustains the city's famed gardens and tropical vegetation.
 This leads to a green environment across Cuernavaca.

-The lush greenery is specifically noticeable after the summer rains, transforming the urban landscape into a verdant oasis.
+The lush greenery is notably noticeable subsequent to the summer rains, transforming the urban landscape into a verdant oasis.

 High Season